trisulnsm/dinodoc/trisuldocs/docs/ug/install/doinstall.md

 sudo apt-get install trisul-badfellas trisul-urlfilter trisul-geo
 ```

-### Installing the DEB packages manually
+### Installing theDEBpackages manually

-The DEB packages can be found on the Downloads page.
+TheDEBpackages can be found on the Downloads page.

-1. Download each DEB package and install them manually using `dpkg -i trisul-probe-6.0_xxx.deb` etc.
+1. Download eachDEBpackage and install them manually using`dpkg -i trisul-probe-6.0_xxx.deb`etc.

 ## CentOS/RHEL Installation

 You can use rpm or yum to install the packages.

-### Adding the YUM repository
+### Adding theYUMrepository

 You only have to do this once to add the Trisul repository to yum.repos.d